Learn American Southern & Texas Accents

 MORE ABOUT AMERICAN SOUTHERN ACCENTS

-AMERICAN SOUTHERN FOR TODAY’S ACTORS
+LEARNING AMERICAN SOUTHERN ACCENT FOR TODAY’S ACTORS

 Almost all North American English speakers recognize pretty much any American Southern accent as Southern regardless of its sub-region.
 And, clearly, the main identifying trait across the South is the Southern lilt or inflection.